heiths/telims_pipe/README.md

 Download and unzip the repo.
 Place userSetup.py in the scripts folder.

 On first launch of Maya a dialog will pop-up, click browse.
-Search for wherever you unzipped telims_pipe, click save.
+Search for wherever you unzipped abc_pipe, click save.
 Two new menus will appear (ABC, Comet).

 You won't need to do this step anymore.